Hussain-Alsalman/Summer_Course/README.md

   - Intalling the latest RStudio Desktop or ≥1.1 (https://www.rstudio.com/products/rstudio/download/)
   - Installing latest Git or ≥  2.7
       - Also install Git Bash for windows

+## R packages to isntall

+During this course we will be using few packages that do not come with the base R. Therefore, I have put a chunk of code in the `requirements.txt` that will install all the necessary packages for you.
+All you have to do is open the R-base and copy and paste the content of the file.

+_Note_: the file has a long list and installing all these packages might take sometime.
+Be patient.

 ##Outline